EugeneTerry/Project_repo2/README.md

 # Creating Cards
-This Repo is dedicated to getting my mojo back
+This Repo is dedicated to getting my MOJO back